 A better understanding of P3 development produces the most beneficial results for the public agency.
 Part of our mission at PFG is to help prepare and educate public agencies so that they can achieve the best quality building for the least cost and impact to cash flow.

-While we do advocate for the New American Approach, we keep our courses as non-advertorial as possible.
+While we do advocate for the 63-20 Progressive Design-Build approach (frequently referred to as the American P3 Approach) we keep our courses as non-advertorial as possible.
 We offer honest and frank conversations.
 Our attendees should come away from our courses more informed, confident and ready to make quality decisions regardless of our involvement in their development project.

 Webinar Course Descriptions